-Out of the approximate 36 acres of wetlands onsite, the project will result in 0.02+/- acres of disturbance to natural wetlands, reductions of 0.18+/- acres of constructed wetlands/stormwater management practices and the creation and expansion of 2.53+/- constructed wetlands/stormwater management practices.
-An Erosion and Sediment Control Plan and Stormwater Pollution

-Prevention Plan have been prepared for the Site in accordance with NYSDEC regulations.
+Out of the approximate 36 acres of wetlands onsite, the project will result in 0.11 acres of wetland disturbance and 0.012 acres of temporary disturbance, all of which will be mitigated as discussed in this revised MDP.
+An Erosion and Sediment Control Plan and Stormwater Pollution Prevention Plan have been prepared for the Site in accordance with NYSDEC regulations.
 A Natural Resource Management Plan, which includes an Integrated Pest Management Plan, was also prepared, which describes prevention and monitoring strategies to minimize the project's potential impact to terrestrial and aquatic resources.
 A Habitat Management Plan and Buffer Management Plan have also been prepared.
 All of these plans are discussed in this revised MDP.